jameshyphen/aidash-schemas/README.md

 These schemas are used to:
 1. Generate TypeScript types for the frontend
+2. Generate Java classes for the backend
-2. Validate GraphQL operations on the backend
+3. Validate GraphQL operations on the backend
-3. Ensure type safety across the entire stack
+4. Ensure type safety across the entire stack

 ## Development